189th Infantry Brigade (United States): Organization

-The brigade contains five subordinate active duty battalions, a Headquarters and Headquarters Company, and five reserve battalions.
+The brigade contains five subordinate active duty battalions, a Headquarters and Headquarters Company, and six reserve battalions.
 The brigade is, in turn, subordinate to Division West of First Army.
-Like all of the formations in First Army, the brigade is not a combat unit, but instead trains other units preparing for deployment.
+Like all of the formations in First Army, the brigade is not a combat unit, but instead primarily trains Western State Army Reserve and Army National Guard units preparing for deployment.

 The Headquarters and Headquarters Company of the brigade is located at Joint Base Lewis-McChord and acts as the command element for the formation, overseeing all subordinate battalions which are also located at JBLM.
 These battalions include: